Throwzone Academy is pleased to announce our 15th Annual Summer Baseball Training Program!

 The goal of the summer program will be to further aid the explosive nature of throwing through our unique core and leg strength conditioning systems not found anywhere else in Southern California.

-For the past several years, there has been a BIG jump in the so-called opportunities for youth and HS players who go to all-star tournaments and play in showcases in Arizona, Florida, or any other warm weather state in the country.
+For the past several years, there has been a BIG jump in the so-called opportunities for youth and high school players who go to all-star tournaments and play in showcases in Arizona, Florida, or any other warm weather state in the country.
 College players go off to play in summer leagues.
 High school players go to Arizona and other locations to play in ‘prestigious’ tournaments.

-In the end, it is a colossal waste of time.
+In the end, it’s a colossal waste of time.
 You can find articles from friends of mine like Kyle Boddy, Randy Sullivan, and Eric Cressey, which all read the same way: Development trumps ALL games played.
 In order to make long-lasting changes, training in an environment where arm care, health, velocity and recovery is key.

 What I’ve found is that playing in games often just maintains a player’s current abilities.
 He may get a little more consistent with those abilities, but rarely does playing more games help a player improve his abilities.